gitlabhq/gitlabhq/doc/user/project/clusters/serverless/index.md

 ```

 `Serverless.gitlab-ci.yml` is a template that allows customization.
-You can either import it with `include:` directive and use `extends` to
+You can either import it with `include` parameter and use `extends` to
 customize your jobs, or you can inline entire template by choosing it
-from "Templates" dropdown.
-(TODO: link to docs about templates).
+from "Apply a template" dropdown when editing `.gitlab-ci.yml` file through
+the User Interface.

 ### Deploy the application with Knative